kevancress/MeasureIt_ARCH/README.md

 ![image](docs/ui-main-tool-panel.jpg)

-The main tool panel is where you can add MeasureIt-ARCH Items to your 3D scene.
+The main tool panel is where you can add MeasureIt_ARCH Items to your 3D scene.
 This panel is located on the right of the __3D Viewport__.
 Panel visibility can be toggled by pressing the "n" key.

-#### Show / Hide MeasureIt-ARCH Toggle
+#### Show / Hide MeasureIt_ARCH Toggle

- * Shows and hides all items created by MeasureIt-ARCH.
+ * Shows and hides all items created by MeasureIt_ARCH.

 #### Selected Object Only Toggle (Ghost Icon)

- * When disabled, MeasureIt-ARCH will only show items belonging to currently selected objects.
+ * When disabled, MeasureIt_ARCH will only show items belonging to currently selected objects.

 #### Show Gizmos (Arrow Icon)

- * When enabled MeasureIt-ARCH will show gizmos for the selected object.
+ * When enabled MeasureIt_ARCH will show gizmos for the selected object.

 #### Add Dimensions